Skip to content

 key = code

-self.attrindex.Add(attribute, key)
+self.attrindex.add(attribute, key)

 self.attributes[attribute] = Attribute(